-D. Proper Operation and Maintenance
+VI.D.
+Proper Operation and Maintenance

-1. The discharger shall at all times properly install, operate, and maintain any treatment and control facilities, systems, related appurtenances, and backup or auxiliary systems (treatment control systems) which are installed or used by the discharger to achieve compliance with this General Permit’s conditions.
+VI.D.1.
+The discharger shall at all times properly install, operate, and maintain any treatment and control facilities, systems, related appurtenances, and backup or auxiliary systems (treatment control systems) which are installed or used by the discharger to achieve compliance with this General Permit’s conditions.

-2. The discharger shall include adequate laboratory controls and appropriate quality assurance procedures for all treatment control systems.
+VI.D.2.
+The discharger shall include adequate laboratory controls and appropriate quality assurance procedures for all treatment control systems.

-E. Property Rights
+VI.E.
+Property Rights

-1.This General Permit does not: (1) convey any property rights of any sort or any exclusive privileges, (2) authorize any injury to private property or any invasion of personal rights, (3) or authorize any infringement of Federal, State, or local laws or regulations.
+This General Permit does not: (1) convey any property rights of any sort or any exclusive privileges, (2) authorize any injury to private property or any invasion of personal rights, (3) or authorize any infringement of federal, state, or local laws or regulations.

-F. Duty to Maintain Records and Provide Information
+VI.F.
+Duty to Maintain Records and Provide Information

-1. The discharger shall maintain a paper or electronic copy of all required records and reports, including but not limited to, a copy of this General Permit and all its attachments and Fact Sheet, for three years from the date generated or date submitted whichever is later.
+VI.F.1.
+The discharger shall maintain a paper or electronic copy of all required records and reports, including but not limited to, a copy of this General Permit and all its attachments and Fact Sheet, for three years from the date generated or date submitted whichever is later.

-2. The discharger shall furnish the Water Boards or U.S. EPA, within a reasonable time, any requested information to determine compliance with this General Permit.
+VI.F.2.
+The discharger shall furnish the Water Boards or U.S. EPA, within a reasonable time, any requested information to determine compliance with this General Permit.
 The discharger shall also furnish, upon request, copies of records that are required to be kept by this General Permit.

-G. Inspection and Entry
+VI.G.
+Inspection and Entry

-1. The discharger shall allow staff of the Water Boards, U.S. EPA, and/or, an authorized representative of the municipal separate storm sewer system receiving the discharge to:
+VI.G.1.
+The discharger shall allow staff of the Water Boards, U.S. EPA, and/or an authorized representative of the municipal separate storm sewer system receiving the discharge to:

 Enter the site premises during a regulated construction activity and/or at the location where compliance records are maintained in accordance with this General Permit;